canonical/packer-maas/debian/README.md

 * Debian 11 (Bullseye)
 * Debian 12 (Bookworm)

+## Supported Architectures

+Currently amd64 (x86_64) and arm64 (aarch64) architectures are supported with aemd64
+being the default.

 ## Known Issues

 * UEFI images fro Debian 10 (Buster) and 11 (Bullseye) are usable on both BIOS and UEFI systems.
 However for Debian 12 (Bookworm) explicit images are required to support BIOS and UEFI modes.
 See BOOT make parameter for more details.